Jerry24kay/myIgnitedev_Task/README.md

 })
 ```

-## After confirming that I had set the port to 3000, I proceeded to check the localhost to verify whether it was successfully receiving the requests.
+After confirming that I had set the port to 3000, I proceeded to run node ```igniteapp.js``` check the localhost to verify whether it was successfully receiving the requests. by checking my ```localhost:3000```

-## I then proceeded to create the Dockerfile for building the application to be used.
-I then established a directory to house the application and authored the JavaScript file for the simple app.
+## Next Step: Create the Dockerfile to build the application. .

 ```
 # Official Node.js runtime to be used as the base image